Medically reviewed by Drugs.com. Last updated on Dec 14, 2022.

 Uses for Ozempic

 Semaglutide injection is used to treat type 2 diabetes.
 It is used together with diet and exercise to help control your blood sugar.
-This medicine is also used to lower the risk of heart attack or stroke in patients with type 2 diabetes and heart or blood vessel disease.
+This medicine is also used to lower the risk of heart attack, stroke, or death in patients with type 2 diabetes and heart or blood vessel disease.
 Semaglutide is a glucagon-like peptide-1 (GLP-1) receptor agonist.

 This medicine is available only with your doctor's prescription.